-Vessels with an expiration date of January 1, 2100 are participants in the Escort Tug Inspection Program.
+Vessels with an expiration date after January 1, 2100 are participants in the Escort Tug Inspection Program.
 So long as a vessels standing in the Escort Tug Inspection Program is maintained, its certification will not expire.
-The Escort Tug Inspection Program.

-San Francisco Bay Clearinghouse Report For 2009
+San Francisco Bay Clearinghouse Report For 2011